Boards & Commissions

 Meetings: Held monthly on dates agreed by a majority of the Commission.

 Children’s Inter-Agency Coordinating Committee (CIACC)

 The Burlington County Children’s Inter-Agency Coordinating Committee (CIACC), in collaboration with the Department of Children and Families (DCF), Children’s System of Care (CSOC) strives to ensure a seamless array of services.
-The CIACC serves as the county mechanism to advise the Burlington County Board of Chosen Freeholders and the State Department of Children and Families (DCF) on the development and maintenance of a responsive, accessible, and integrated system of care for children, youth and young adults with emotional and behavioral challenges, substance abuse challenges and/or DD/ID challenges and their families, through the involvement of parents, children, youth and young adults, child-serving agencies, and community representatives.
+The CIACC serves as the county mechanism to advise the Burlington County Board of County Commissioners and the State Department of Children and Families (DCF) on the development and maintenance of a responsive, accessible, and integrated system of care for children, youth and young adults with emotional and behavioral challenges, substance abuse challenges and/or DD/ID challenges and their families, through the involvement of parents, children, youth and young adults, child-serving agencies, and community representatives.
 Through enhanced coordination of system partners, the CIACC also identifies service and resource gaps and priorities for resource development.